 It is often said that farmers know what is best for the land because they have worked it through a process of trial and error.
 The Sustainable Agriculture Research and Education (SARE) program helps formalize and provide funding for this farmer-driven research and also helps publicize the results to other farmers.
-SARE has been funding sustainable agriculture research for over 25 years and is a regionally based, farmer driven, and outcome-oriented competitive research program that involves farmers and ranchers directly in research as the primary investigators or as cooperators in larger research and education projects.
+SARE has been funding sustainable agriculture research for 30 years and is a regionally based, farmer driven, and outcome-oriented competitive research program that involves farmers and ranchers directly in research as the primary investigators or as cooperators in larger research and education projects.
 SARE is the only USDA competitive grants research program that focuses solely on sustainable agriculture.

 Learn More About SARE!